privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 As a beginner, you may often fall into some bad practices while making a threat model.
 These include:

 - Solely focusing on advertising networks instead of service providers as a whole
+- Heavy reliance on privacy policies
+- Blindly shifting trust from one service provider to another
 - Heavy reliance on badness enumeration for privacy instead of systematically solving the problem
 - Blindly trusting open source software

-- Heavy reliance on privacy policies
-- Blindly shifting trust from one service provider to another
+As discussed various times on this page, focusing solely on advertising network does not make up a sensible threat model, as companies can simply obfuscate their ownership and secretly send your information to data brokers anyways.
+Likewise, privacy policies are not to be trusted as they could easily be violated and should only be relied upon as a last resort.
+When switching away from a service provider, try to determine what the root problem is and see if your new provider has any technical solution to the problem or not.
+For example, you may not like Google Drive as it means giving Google access to all of your data.
+The root problem here is the lack of end to end encryption, which you can solve by using an encryption tool like Cryptomator or by switching to a provider who provides end to end encryption out of the box like ProtonDrive.
+On the other hand, blindly switching from Google Drive to a provider who does not provide end to end encryption and rerelying solely on their privacy policy like the /e/ Foundation's cloud services do not make sense.